MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/get-started-azureps.md

 ```

 Now that we have the required resources we can create the VM.
 For this step, we create a VM
-configuration object, then we use tje configuration to create the VM.
+configuration object, then we use the configuration to create the VM.

 ```powershell
 # Create a virtual machine configuration